-Following the signing of the Co-operative Agreement between Labour and Green Groups, we have established an Independent Inquiry into the management of the street trees dispute.
+Following the signing of the Co-operative Agreement between Labour and Green Groups in 2021, we established an independent inquiry into the management of the street trees dispute.

-The purpose of this inquiry is set out in the Independent Chair's Terms of Reference.
+The purpose of this Inquiry was set out in the Independent Chair's Terms of Reference.

-Following completion of a robust national recruitment process, Sir Mark Lowcock has now been formally appointed as the Independent Chair of the Inquiry.
+Following completion of a robust national recruitment process, Sir Mark Lowcock was formally appointed as the Independent Chair of the Inquiry.

-Sir Mark joins the inquiry as a highly regarded public servant with 35 years’ experience in public policy and international affairs.
-Until 2021 Sir Mark Lowcock held the position of United Nations Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator.
-His previous work has also seen him negotiate on international treaties and agreements covering climate change, biodiversity and forests as well as supervising UK aid programmes to protect and sustainably manage tropical forests and other environmental assets.
+Sir Mark joined the Inquiry as a highly regarded public servant with 35 years experience in public policy and international affairs.
+Until 2021, Sir Mark Lowcock held the position of United Nations Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator.
+His previous work also saw him negotiate on international treaties and agreements covering climate change, biodiversity and forests as well as supervising UK aid programmes to protect and sustainably manage tropical forests and other environmental assets.

 Public Hearings

-The public hearings will support the ongoing recovery in Sheffield from the street trees dispute, by providing an opportunity for those affected by the dispute to understand what happened, why actions were taken and to hear the story of the dispute from each other’s perspectives.
+The public hearings supported the ongoing recovery in Sheffield from the street trees dispute, by providing an opportunity for those affected by the dispute to understand what happened, why actions were taken and to hear the story of the dispute from each other’s perspectives.

-Each hearing will be a conversation between the Independent Inquiry Chair and a person relevant to the dispute who has been invited to attend.
-They will discuss key elements of the dispute, and the Chair will pose questions.
+Each hearing took the form of a conversation between the Independent Inquiry Chair and a person relevant to the dispute who had been invited to attend.
+They discussed key elements of the dispute, and the Chair posed questions.

-Public hearings will be broadcast on the following dates:
+Public hearings were broadcast on the following dates:

 8 December 2022